Stages of Mesothelioma

 - M1 – The cancer has spread to other organs.

-Determining the Cancer Stage in the TNM System
+Determining the Stages of Mesothelioma Cancer in the TNM System

-Once the doctor has finished the TNM assessment, the information from the various subgroups is then combined to assign the stage of the cancer.
+Once the doctor has finished the TNM assessment, the information from the various subgroups is then combined to assign the stages of mesothelioma – stage of the cancer.
 Your doctor may choose to use letters to further differentiate (stages 1A/1B, for example).

 - Stage 1: The malignant mesothelioma is in either the right or the left pleura.
 It may have also spread to one lung, the heart, or the diaphragm on the same side.